 Historically, the term “competence” was used in legal settings and the term “capacity” was used in clinical settings.
-The legal determination of competence was often informed by a clinical assessment of capacity.
+The legal determination of competence related to whether a person had the legal right to make their own decisions, and was usually informed by a clinical assessment of capacity.

 Hence many clinicians will still say that they cannot assess someone’s “competence;” they can only assess their capacity as regards a given decision or life function.

 However, states have recently been moving away from global legal determinations that a person is “incompetent,” — which often meant the loss of virtually all control over one’s affairs — and are increasingly favoring determinations of incapacity for certain types of decisions or life functions.

 Hence the old convention of using “competence” for the legal arena and “capacity” for the clinical one no longer works well.

 Instead, it is more accurate to refer to “legal capacity” versus “clinical capacity.”
 These two concepts are distinct – albeit related — as explained further below.